 When a person has Alzheimer's disease or another type of dementia they are often difficult to understand.
 The behaviors they express are often difficult to accept.

-It can be hard to deal with a person living with Alzheimer's disease or a related dementia.
+It be be very hard to deal with a person suffering from Alzheimer's disease.

 It is hard to understand that a person can't remember.
 Harder to accept that when they can't remember, they will do things that are completely foreign to your frame of reference.

 Each of us has emotions and feelings.
-Alzheimer's has a way of bringing out the worst of these feelings and emotions in us.
+Alzheimer's has a way of bringing out the worst of these feelings and emotions.

 The challenge -- learning to deal with a person living with Alzheimer's on their own terms.
 Learning to deal with Alzheimer's disease.